lolgear/lolgear.github.io/_posts/2019-01-27-Mutability-and-copying.md

     NSLog(@"other will see: %@", portfolio);
     XCTAssertNotNil(portfolio);

 Interesting feature here I have added.
-You can not copy Identifier string here, because it will generate another UUID.
+You can't copy Identifier string here, because it will generate another UUID.
 And this is correct behavior.

 # Next Steps #